Diary of a Network Geek

 Axis of “Not-Niceness”?

-Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Geek Work,Linux,Personal,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 10:08 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Geek Work,Linux,Personal,The Network Geek at Home — Posted by the Network Geek during the Hour of the Snake which is mid-morning or 10:08 am for you boring, normal people.

 I knew SCO and Micro$oft were in it together!